dthinley/Projectcatalog/README.md

 ### Access and test your application by visiting http://localhost:5000.

 ## Credit and copyright:
-udacity for the base project code, bootstrap for templating
+Udacity for the base project code, Bootstrap for templating